-We construct a new dataset of 14 emerging markets and show that sovereigns increasingly borrow from foreigners in local currency but the private sector continues to borrow in foreign currency.
-We show that a higher reliance on foreign currency corporate financing is associated with more sovereign default risk.
-We introduce local currency sovereign debt and private currency mismatch into a standard sovereign debt model to examine how the currency composition of corporate borrowing affects the sovereign's incentive to inflate or default.
-A calibration of the model generates the empirical patterns of currency and sovereign credit risk over the last decade.
+We provide a comprehensive account of the evolution of the currency composition of sovereign and corporate external borrowing by emerging markets over the past fifteen years.
+We show that a higher reliance on foreign currency debt by the corporate sector is associated with higher sovereign default risk.
+We introduce local currency sovereign debt and private sector currency mismatch into a standard sovereign debt model to examine how the currency composition of corporate borrowing affects the sovereign's incentive to inflate or default.
+A calibration of the model generates the empirical patterns of sovereign credit risk over the last decade.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.